Need a Same-Sex Divorce Lawyer in New Jersey?

 If both parties agree on all key matters, they will still have to go before a judge to finalize their divorce.
 If no agreement is reached, evidence is presented in court and a judge rules on the division of assets, child custody, and other matters.

-Why Choose Rosenblum for Your Same-Sex Divorce
+Why Choose Rosenblum Law for Your Same-Sex Divorce

 Rosenblum has extensive experience handling LGBTQ+ divorce cases, both in same-sex marriages and civil unions.
 We can share many stories and testimonials from satisfied clients.